Relocation of the Rich: Migration in Response to Top Tax Rate Changes from Spanish Reforms

 A recent Spanish tax reform granted regions the authority to set income tax rates, resulting in substantial tax differentials.
 We use individual-level information from Social Security records over a period of one decade.
-Conditional on moving, taxes have a significant effect on the location choice.
-A one percent increase in the net of tax rate for a region relative to others increases the probability of moving to that region by 1.4 percentage points.
-Focusing on the stock of top-taxpayers, we estimate a mobility elasticity of 0.25.
-Our model implies that the increase in tax revenue due to higher tax rates is larger than the loss in tax revenue from the out-flow of migration.
+Conditional on moving, taxes have a significant effect on location choice.
+A one percent increase in the net of tax rate for a region relative to others increases the probability of moving to that region by 1.7 percentage points.
+Focusing on the stock of top-taxpayers, we estimate an elasticity of the number of top taxpayers with respect to net-of-tax rates of 0.85.
+Using this elasticity, a theoretical model implies that the mechanical increase in tax revenue due to higher tax rates is larger than the loss in tax revenue from the out-flow of migration.

 Keywords: Migration, Taxes, Mobility, Rich, Decentralization